CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

     !
     !
 [Wang and Leuning 1998](https://doi.org/10.1016/S0168-1923(98)00061-6)
     !
     !
 Do not use the citation text!
-It is too long and unnecessary with a hyperlink.
+It is too long and unnecessary since we have DOI hyperlinks.
     !

 ### Modules header